brackenluke/note-app/README.md

 ## Description
 This application is used for creating and saving notes.
 I learned a lot during the process about creating routes, and how to access the backend.

+## How to use
+Make sure you have node installed.
+Open the project.
+Find the "note-app" folder and open it in your terminal.
+Type "npm i" then "node server.js" to start the server.
+Naviagte to your browser and type "[localhost](http://localhost:3001/)"

 ## User Story
 AS A small business owner<br />
 I WANT to be able to write and save notes<br />